Blog

 Three Example Issues Uncovered by a Third-Party Draw Inspection Report

-A third-party construction draw inspection happens when the inspector, often hired by the lender, reviews the progress of a construction project.
+A third-party construction draw inspection happens when an inspector, often hired by the capital partner, reviews the progress of a construction project.
 The primary objective of these inspections is to ensure that the project aligns with the scope, budget, and timeline outlined in the original construction plan.
-When completed, the inspector submits a construction site inspection report to the lender.
-The report helps the lender meet compliance regulations and helps them decide to approve the draw request for payment or to hold off for the resolution of any issues.
+When completed, the inspector submits a construction site inspection report to the capital partner.
+The report helps the capital partner meet compliance regulations and helps them decide to approve the draw request for payment or to hold off for the resolution of any issues.

-The following three examples came up during third-party inspections.
-They help to illustrate the actions required by construction loan administrators to evaluate and decide how to act on the draw request.
+The following three situations are examples of what can occur during third-party inspections.
+They help to illustrate the actions required by construction loan administrators to evaluate and decide how to act on a draw request.

 General Conditions